Mad Max delivers for World Series champion Nats without win - WHIZ News

 Scherzer’s first strikeout didn’t come until facing his 17th batter, when he got Robinson Chirinos for the second out in the fourth before Houston stranded two more runners.

-Correa’s RBI single in the fifth, a slicing two-out hit off diving third baseman Anthony Rendon, made it 2-0 before Scherzer struck out Chirinos again for his final out.
+Correa’s RBI single in the fifth, a slicing two-out hit off a diving Rendon, made it 2-0 before Scherzer struck out Chirinos again for his final out.

+“I never felt like the situation of the game was going to wear me down,” Scherzer said.
+“I knew the situation, even though I was giving up some runs and Greinke was throwing the ball well that our team was still going to fight.
+I took it as far as I could.”

 Scherzer threw 58 of his 103 pitches for strikes, the 56% strike ratio his lowest this season.
 With four walks and three strikeouts, he ended a streak of 257 consecutive starts (regular season and postseason) without more walks than strikeouts.
 STATS said that was the longest such streak by any pitcher since 1920.